Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 ## Sheet requires an accessibility label

-Screen reader accessibility labels are required for screen readers.
+Accessibility labels are required for screen readers.
 This new label does not render anything to the page.

 ```diff
 <Sheet